swbenson11/UI-and-svelt-demo/README.md

 ### The Challenge

 - The result (not including images) to be no more than 50 kb. (hint: there is a tiny swipe library available online that is 2kb)
-- Use a bundler (webpack, rollup) to bunde the code via npm run build command for a packaged dist folder
+- Use a bundler (webpack, rollup) to bundle the code via npm run build command for a packaged dist folder
 - This should work on mobile view.
 No need to make work for desktop.
 - Make sure to use latest css3 (sass, preferably) and an autoprefixer for browser compatibility.
 - Use babel to compile production code down to es2015 script for back browser compatibility